antmicro/warp-pipe/docs/source/twister.md

 To run any Zephyr samples and tests from this repository, initialize the Zephyr environment with `west`.

+Ensure your system is prepared following the [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) and that you have the `west` package and the Zephyr SDK installed.

 ```
 west init --local --mf zephyr-samples/warp-pipe-zephyr.yml
 west update -o=--depth=1 -n